 Most of Fold3’s key military records, such as Revolutionary War pension and service files, indexes to service and pension files from the War of 1812 and the Civil War, and draft registration cards the world wars, are also available on Ancestry.com.
 Many record indexes are searchable at FamilySearch, which sends you to Fold3 to view the record.

-For example, a search on the name of my relative Frank Shaubut produces four matches.
-The first, an index to Civil War service records, says he was a private in Company E of the 9th Infantry of the Minnesota Volunteers.
+For example, a search on the name of my relative Frank Shaubut produces a few matches.
+One, an index to Civil War service records, says he was a private in Company E of the 9th Infantry of the Minnesota Volunteers.
 Two matches in city directories show he worked as an accountant in New Orleans in 1867 and 1868.
-The other match is a memorial page where Fold3 members can add photos, stories, facts and links to more information about him.
+Another match is a memorial page where Fold3 members can add photos, stories, facts and links to more information about him.

-If your search doesn’t produce the records you want, try a broad search with just a name, then use Fold3’s sophisticated filters (shown on page 34) to narrow your results.
+If your search doesn’t produce the records you want, try a broad search with just a name, then use Fold3’s sophisticated filters to narrow your results.
 The right side of your search results page will show every record matching your search.
 To the left, you’ll see filtering options.
-There, checkboxes let you limit your results to specific military conflicts, to nonmilitary records, or to contributions from Fold3 members (such as Memorial Pages and photo uploads).
+There, checkboxes let you limit your results to specific military conflicts, to nonmilitary records, or to contributions from Fold3 members (such as memorial pages and photo uploads).

-On the home page, under Browse Military Records by War, click on a war to view lists of popular record collections and new or updated collections.
-For example, click on Revolutionary War and you’ll get links to the four most popular collections for that war, including Revolutionary War Pensions and Revolutionary War Service Records.
-The most popular collections are usually the largest and most useful ones.
+On the home page, click on a war to view lists of popular record collections and new or updated collections.
+For example, click on US Revolutionary War and you’ll see a summary page about the conflict, including a few featured publications and a search bar to search all records from that conflict.
+The most popular collections in each group are usually the largest and most useful ones.

 Search with a wildcard.

-If you’re unsure how your relative’s name is spelled in a record, you can search with wildcards in the names boxes, as well as in the keyword and place search boxes (available on the advanced search form).
+If you’re unsure how your relative’s name is spelled in a record, you can search with wildcards.
 Use an asterisk * to stand in for any number of letters.
 For example, a search on the last name Olmst*d finds Olmsted and Olmstead.

 Get a free trial.